microchip-pic-avr-examples/dspic33ck-power-automotive-4kw-psfb/.mchp_private/doxygen/config/markdown-files/Firmware Detail.md

 </center>
 </p>

+##### PCS_INIT
+Initial State of the power converter.
+In this state the sensor offsets are measured, and the system transtions for PCS_PRECHARGE State

+##### PCS_PRECHARGE
+Next State of the power converter. here the converter waits for the Start Precharge command from PBV.
+After the Precharge, it stays in this state, and waits for the Start Power Transfer command from the PBV.

+##### PCS_STANDBY
+In this state all the controllers are Initialized.
+And then the control of the switches is handed over to Control loops, and the SR control is handed over to DCM/CCM monitor

+##### PCS_SOFTSTART
+In this state, the Voltage reference to the loop is ramped up and down.

+##### PCS_UP_AND_RUNNING
+In this state, the controller maintains the output voltage to the setpoint from Power Board Visualizer.
+In case the user changes the voltage reference from PBV using the voltage reference slider, the refernce is incremently/decremently applied to the voltage loop in the PCS_SOFTSTART state.

+##### PCS_FAULT
+In any fault condition, the primary side switches are turned off.
+The output current is allowed to dissipate, and then the Secondary Rectifiers are turned off.
+The system is taken out of Fault condition by clicking the Fault Reset button on PBV.
+Note that if the conditions for fault exist, then the system will immediately jump back into fault state.

 #### Interupt Based Control Update
-In parallel to this, an interrupt is generated synchronized with the fixed leg PWM signal.
-Here all the analog values are updated and are analyzed for fault conditions.
-The control loops are called every cycle, and the new values for the Phase shift are calculated.
+In parallel to Statemachine, an interrupt is generated synchronized with the fixed leg PWM signal.
+Here all the analog values are updated.
+These are triggerd as described above.
+Based on these values faults are monitored, and control loop's feedbacks are updated, and new control loops output values are used to update the PWM Duty Cycles.

+The secondary side current read here is also responisble to determine the CCM/DCM conditions.
+The Secondary Rectifiers are switched on and off based on the output current.

 <p><center><a target="_blank" rel="nofollow" href="images/int.png">
 <p>